AdnanHodzic/auto-cpufreq/README.md

 Please note that this git package is currently unmaintained & has issues.
 Until someone starts maintaining it, use the [manual script installer](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-installer) if you intend to have the latest changes.

 ## Post Installation
-After installation `auto-cpufreq` will be available as a binary and you can refer to [auto-cpufreq modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options)for more information on how to run and configure `auto-cpufreq`.
+After installation `auto-cpufreq` will be available as a binary and you can refer to [auto-cpufreq modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options) for more information on how to run and configure `auto-cpufreq`.

 ## Configuring auto-cpufreq